Criteria for enforcement

 In what order do creditors rank in case of the insolvency of a borrower?

-The statutory order of priority of creditors on insolvency is broadly as follows:
+The statutory priority of distribution among different classes of creditor is as follows: